open-source-tabletop/cadence/core-rules/core-rules.md

 #### Step 1: Choosing A Mission

-To begin - choose a mission that outlines the setup of your board, game length, victory conditions, and other relevant information from your game module.
+To begin, choose a mission that outlines the setup of your board, game length, victory conditions, and other relevant information from your game module.

 #### Step 2: Set Up Terrain

-Set up your terrain - your chosen mission may indicate required elements.
-Include a mix of large line-of-sight blocking elements and smaller scatter pieces.
+Set up your terrain according to your game module - your chosen mission may indicate required elements.
+It is usually best to include a mix of large line-of-sight blocking elements and smaller scatter pieces.
 If one player sets up all the terrain, the other player should have an opportunity to modify it.

 #### Step 3: Set Up Markers